 MELP hosts data in one of the most reliable and secure cloud services worldwide – Amazon Web services (AWS).
 Amazon’s data centers maintain the highest security requirements and have several layers of physical and operational security.
 It is designed to satisfy data security requirements for privacy-sensitive organizations.

 As an additional security layer to reduce the fraud, data, and identity loss exposure, MELP uses 2-factor authentication (2FA), provided by Amazon Cognito.
 Amazon Cognito complies HIPAA, PCI DSS, SOC, ISO/IEC 27001, ISO/IEC 27017, ISO/IEC 27018, and ISO 9001 standards.

-Our Professional Indemnity and Cyber Risks are insured for the amount of 1 million EUR by the worldwide leading specialist insurance market Lloyd’s , which has financial strength ratings of A+ (Strong) by Standard & Poor's, AA- (Very Strong) by Fitch Ratings and A (Excellent) by A.M.
+Our Professional Indemnity is insured for the amount of 1 million EUR by the worldwide leading specialist insurance market Lloyd’s , which has financial strength ratings of A+ (Strong) by Standard & Poor's, AA- (Very Strong) by Fitch Ratings and A (Excellent) by A.M.
 Best.

 AWS resources are configured according to the CIS AWS Foundations Benchmark.